 - From a particular country or area

 In the decorating world, “country” is a broad term that describes many styles: French country, lodge, cottage, American country and coastal décor can all fall under this umbrella.
-What all of these styles share in common is a casual vibe, an emphasis on natural materials that are frequently in an unfinished or weathered state, natural colors and most of all, an easy, welcoming appearance that feels cozy and warm.
+What all of these styles share is a casual vibe, an emphasis on natural materials that are frequently in an unfinished or weathered state, natural colors and most of all, an easy, welcoming appearance that feels cozy and warm.
 Country style often includes rustic or primitive furnishings, but that’s not always the case.
-Still, the border between what qualifies as a country and what qualifies as rustic is a blurred one.
+Still, the border between what qualifies as country and what qualifies as rustic is a blurred one.
 As a rough rule of thumb, the rustic palette is confined to earth tones and muted shades, while a country palette can include a much wider range of color.
 Rustic furniture is usually made from warm, red-toned woods, while country uses quite a bit of oak.
 Rustic style is more narrowly defined, while country is a more general term.
-If you like the stunning, turquoise southwestern bed shown here, it’s available from Lone Star Western Décor.